ginstrom/paladin-novel/manuscript/chapter-14.md

 Could have been.
 But Willem was dying, and two other defenders lay nearby in conditions nearly as grave.
 The divine blessing that had turned the tide of battle was fading, leaving behind the harsh reality of mortal flesh and mortal limitations.

 Gond placed his hands on Willem's chest, feeling for the familiar stirring of divine power.
-It came, but slowly, reluctantly—a trickle where once there had been a flood.
-The battle had drained him more than he'd realized, and what remained felt thin, insubstantial.

-He pushed harder, reaching deeper into whatever well of divine grace sustained his abilities.
-The power flowed through him, seeking out the damaged places within the boy's body.
-But something was wrong.
-The internal bleeding was too extensive, the damage too severe.
-Even as the divine light worked to heal one wound, others opened elsewhere.
+It came readily, flowing through him like warm honey.
+The divine light sought out the damaged places within the boy's body—the internal bleeding, the shattered ribs, the trauma that went deeper than flesh.

+The healing began, golden light suffusing Willem's broken form.
+Gond felt the boy's wounds responding, blood vessels mending, bones knitting together.
+For a moment, hope flared in his chest.
+Willem's breathing steadied, color returning to his pale cheeks.

+Then, like a gentle but unmistakable pressure against his consciousness, came Alanyi's voice: *Ease his suffering, my son.
+But his path ends here.
+Provide comfort, not healing.
+His spirit yearns for release.*

+Gond's hands trembled.
+The divine instruction was clear, undeniable.
+But Willem was so young, had fought so bravely.
+Surely the goddess would want him to live, to see the world they were building.

+"No," Gond whispered, pouring more power into the healing.
+"I can save him.
+I can—"

+The divine presence withdrew, leaving him to channel his own mortal will against death itself.
+Sweat beaded on Gond's forehead as he fought to continue the healing without divine support.
+The effort was enormous, like trying to hold back an ocean with his bare hands.
+His vision blurred, his hands shook, and he felt something fundamental within himself beginning to tear.

-Sweat beaded on Gond's forehead as he poured more of himself into the healing.
-The hollow ache in his chest deepened, becoming a sharp, tearing sensation.
-Around him, he could hear voices—Sim urging him to stop, Silviana speaking in the musical cadence of elven, others calling out encouragement or prayer.
+Around him, he could hear voices—Sim urging him to stop, Silviana speaking urgently in elven, others calling out in alarm as they saw him collapsing.

-But Willem's breathing continued to weaken.

-"More," Gond whispered, drawing on reserves he wasn't sure he possessed.
-The divine power responded, but at a cost that made his vision blur and his hands shake.
-He felt something fundamental within himself stretching, threatening to snap.

-And still, it wasn't enough.

 Willem's eyes fluttered open, meeting Gond's for a brief moment.
 The boy's lips moved, forming words too quiet to hear.
 Then his chest stilled, and the light faded from his gaze.

-Gond's hands fell away, trembling.
-The divine power guttered out like a candle in a storm, leaving behind only emptiness and the bitter taste of failure.
+Gond's hands fell away as consciousness fled.
+He collapsed beside Willem's body, his defiance of divine will having nearly killed him.

 "I'm sorry," he whispered to the boy's still form.
 "I'm so sorry."